Print

 1. Measure ingredients with a kitchen scale rather than measuring cups for accurate and precise baking results.

-2. Don't let the water boil for a long time before adding flour: if water evaporates, it will affect the balance of the ingredients.
+2. Don't let the water boil for too long before adding the flour: if it evaporates, it will affect the balance of the ingredients.

-3. You can pipe choux pastry mounds with the use of two teaspoons to form rounds of the dough onto the prepared baking sheet.
+3. You can pipe choux pastry mounds with two teaspoons to form rounds of dough on the prepared baking sheet.
 Or use a small or medium cookie scoop if desired.

-4. Sprinkle choux pastry buns with confectioner's sugar, instead of applying an egg wash, for more crispiness if desired.
+4. Sprinkle choux pastry buns with confectioner's sugar instead of an egg wash for a crisper texture, if desired.

-5. The size of cream puffs should be adapted according to your preferences.
-To make larger cream puffs and fill them with whipped cream, follow the recipe for German cream puffs, which uses the sandwich-style filling technique for assembling the dessert.
+5. The size of the cream puffs should be adjusted to your preferences.
+To make larger cream puffs and fill them with whipped cream, follow the German cream puffs recipe, which uses the sandwich-style filling technique for assembling the dessert.

 Nutrition